 Apply sunscreen prior to arriving at school, and please do not leave sunscreen in your student's cubby.
-If your student requires an additional application during the school day, please contact the school nurse.
+If your student attends the full day program and requires an additional afternoon application, please contact the school nurse.

 Diapering and Toilet Training